MasonWirtz/MasonWirtz.github.io/Publications.md

 > Pfenninger, S. E., & <u>Wirtz, M. A.</u> (under review).
 Reconciling the divides: A dynamic integrative analysis of variability and commonality in (pre)primary school English development in Switzerland. *Language Teaching Research Quarterly.*

-> <u>Wirtz, M. A.</u> (under review).
+> <u>Wirtz, M. A.</u> (revisions submitted).
 On the relationship between complexity of primary occupation and L2 varietal behavior in adult migrants in Austria. *Linguistics Vanguard.*

 > <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (accepted pending revisions).
 Signature Dynamics of Development in L2 Sociolinguistic Competence: Evidence from an Intensive Micro-Longitudinal Study. *Language Learning*. <br> [Open data](https://osf.io/w4n62/)